sphynx/notes/programming/refs-and-pattern-matching-in-rust.md

 Then what is the type of `ch` when it is bound?
 Remember that we bind by reference here, so it is `&Box<(T, T)>`.
 You can easily check it with `print_type!` macro listed above.

-Now we want to recurse and to get access to our tuple which is hidden behind two references \(`&` and `Box`\).
+Now we want to recur and to get access to our tuple which is hidden behind two references \(`&` and `Box`\).
 Auto-dereferencing to the rescue!
 We can just say `ch.0` and this will add \*\* automatically.
 Finally, we need to borrow that with `&`: this operator has lower precedence than field accessors, so `&a.b` is identical to `&(a.b)` In order to appreciate how much "auto-" is happening here let's look at the fully parenthesised unambiguous analog of `&ch.0` \(it even broke my Markdown renderer!\):

 ```rust
 &((**ch).0)